Wet Brain Symptoms, Syndrome, Meaning, Stages, Treatment.

 - Shortened life span

-Is Wet Brain Reversible?
+Is WKS Reversible?

-Korsakoff syndrome is most commonly seen in the context of chronic alcohol abuse and is thought to be on the spectrum with Wernicke encephalopathy, however, Wernicke encephalopathy is acute and often reversible while Korsakoff syndrome is chronic and may be irreversible.
+Korsakoff syndrome is most commonly seen in the context of chronic alcohol abuse and is thought to be on the spectrum with Wernicke encephalopathy.
+However, Wernicke encephalopathy is acute and often reversible, while Korsakoff syndrome is chronic and may be irreversible.
 [3]

-Can Wet Brain Be Reversed?
+When & Can WKS Be Reversed?

 Most symptoms of Wernicke’s encephalopathy can be reversed if detected and treated promptly and completely.
 Stopping alcohol use may prevent further nerve and brain damage.

-Wet Brain Treatment FAQs
+Wernicke-Korsakoff Syndrome Treatment FAQs

-What is the connection between Wet Brain Dementia?
+What is Wet-Brain Dementia?

 -A lack of coordination and balance.